airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

     url_base: "https://api.apilayer.com" # Only change the url_base field
 ```

-3. We can fetch the latest data by submitting a request to "/latest".
-This path is specific to the stream, so we'll set within the `rates_stream` definition.
+3. We can fetch the latest data by submitting a request to the `/latest` API endpoint.
+This path is specific to the stream, so we'll set it within the `rates_stream` definition, at the `retriever` level.

 ```
 rates_stream: